Free UK funding quotes · Compared across the whole market · For property investors and businesses

 Put those together and you can size the real cost of any bridge before you commit.
 The headline rate alone never tells the full story.

 This page breaks down every line so there are no surprises.
 It is information, not advice.
-For the full product, lender comparison and how to get indicative terms, see our bridging loans page.
+For the full product and lender comparison process, see our bridging loans page.

 The one number people get wrong: monthly versus annual